-Sale or Exchange of Common Stock and Preferred Stock Other Than by Repurchase or Redemption
+Sale or Exchange of Preferred Stock Other Than by Redemption

-If you sell or otherwise dispose of your common stock or preferred stock (other than by repurchase or redemption), you will generally recognize capital gain or loss equal to the difference between the amount realized upon the disposition and your adjusted tax basis of the common stock or preferred stock.
+If you sell or otherwise dispose of your preferred stock (other than by redemption), you will generally recognize capital gain or loss equal to the difference between the amount realized upon the disposition and your adjusted tax basis of the preferred stock.
 Capital gain of a noncorporate United States holder is generally taxed at preferential rates where the holder has a holding period greater than one year.

-Repurchase or Redemption of Common Stock or Preferred Stock
+Redemption of Preferred Stock

-If we repurchase or redeem your common stock or preferred stock, it generally would be a taxable event.
-You would be treated as if you had sold your common stock or preferred stock if the repurchase or redemption:
+If we are permitted to and redeem your preferred stock, it generally would be a taxable event.
+You would be treated as if you had sold your preferred stock if the redemption:

-- results in a complete termination of your stock interest in us; - is substantially disproportionate with respect to you; or - is not essentially equivalent to a dividend with respect to you.
+- results in a complete termination of your stock interest in us; - · is substantially disproportionate with respect to you; or - is not essentially equivalent to a dividend with respect to you.

-In determining whether any of these tests has been met, shares of stock considered to be owned by you by reason of certain constructive ownership rules set forth in Section 318 of the Code, as well as shares actually owned, must be taken into account.
+In determining whether any of these tests has been met, shares of stock considered to be owned by you by reason of certain constructive ownership rules set forth in Section 318 of the Internal Revenue Code, as well as shares actually owned, must be taken into account.

-If we repurchase or redeem your common stock or preferred stock in a repurchase or redemption that meets one of the tests described above, you generally would recognize taxable gain or loss equal to the sum of the amount of cash and fair market value of property (other than stock of us or a successor to us) received by you less your tax basis in the common stock or preferred stock repurchased or redeemed.
-This gain or loss would be long-term capital gain or capital loss if you have held the common stock or preferred stock for more than one year.
+If we redeem your preferred stock in a redemption that meets one of the tests described above, you generally would recognize taxable gain or loss equal to the sum of the amount of cash and fair market value of property (other than stock of us or a successor to us) received by you less your tax basis in the preferred stock redeemed.
+This gain or loss would be long-term capital gain or capital loss if you have held the preferred stock for more than one year.

-If a repurchase or redemption does not meet any of the tests described above, you generally would be taxed on the cash and fair market value of the property you receive as a dividend to the extent paid out of our current or accumulated earnings and profits.
-Any amount in excess of our current and accumulated earnings and profits would first reduce your tax basis in the common stock or preferred stock and thereafter would be treated as capital gain.
-If a repurchase or redemption of the common stock or preferred stock is treated as a distribution that is taxable as a dividend, you should consult with your own tax advisor regarding the treatment of your basis in the repurchased or redeemed common stock or preferred stock.
+If a redemption does not meet any of the tests described above, you generally would be taxed on the cash and fair market value of the property you receive as a dividend to the extent paid out of our current or accumulated earnings and profits.
+Any amount in excess of our current and accumulated earnings and profits would first reduce your tax basis in the preferred stock and thereafter would be treated as capital gain.
+If a redemption of the preferred stock is treated as a distribution that is taxable as a dividend, you should consult with your own tax advisor regarding the treatment of your basis in the redeemed preferred stock.